dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

    +      stage-packages:
    +        - libglib2.0-bin

-Alternatively for some desktop applications it may be appropriate to switch to using an extension, which simplifies the :ref:``snapcraft.yaml`` further.
-This is covered in `Snapcraft Extensions <snapcraft-extensions>`.
+Alternatively for some desktop applications it may be appropriate to switch to using an extension, which simplifies the ``snapcraft.yaml`` further.
+This is covered in :ref:`Snapcraft Extensions <snapcraft-extensions>`.

 Example migration to an Extension: `Xonotic <https://github.com/snapcrafters/xonotic/pull/6>`__